Ramadan in Turkey

 Living Alongside Ramadan in Turkey

 Ramadan, or Ramazan as it’s called here, has arrived again in Turkey.
 This month-long observance is a familiar sight, with people fasting from sunrise to sunset.
-Evenings transform into feasts, announced by the occasional pre-dawn drumbeat for the suhur meal.
+As evenings transform into feasts, the pre-dawn drumbeat for the sahur meal marks the beginning of a new day.

-In big cities like Istanbul, it’s easy to maintain your usual routine during Ramadan.
+In bustling cities like Istanbul, it’s easy to maintain your usual routine during Ramadan.
 Yet, taking the time to understand its significance for Muslims unveils the beauty of this daily rhythm.

 What is Ramadan and Why is it Important?

-Ramadan is the ninth month of the Islamic lunar calendar, so its timing changes each year.
-The Quran tells us that Prophet Muhammad received his first revelations from Gabriel during this month, making it Islam’s holiest.
-Observing Ramadan is one of the Five Pillars of Islam, the core practices for Muslims.
+Ramadan is the ninth month of the Islamic lunar calendar, and its timing changes each year.
+The Quran tells us that Prophet Muhammad received his first revelations from Gabriel during this month, making it the holiest period in Islam.
+Observing Ramadan is one of the Five Pillars of Islam, which are the core practices for Muslims.

 Fasting and Feasting: The Rituals of Ramadan

-Iftar often starts with dates, echoing the Prophet’s tradition.
-There’s no set menu, but Ramazan pidesi bread is a staple in Turkey, accompanied by salads, soups, and main dishes.
-Sweets are important too, with güllaç, a rosewater and pomegranate seed pudding, being a Ramadan favorite.
+Iftar often begins with dates, following the Prophet’s tradition.
+There’s no set menu, but Ramazan pidesi bread is a staple in Turkey, commonly accompanied by salads, soups, and main dishes.
+Sweets are essential too, with güllaç, a rosewater and pomegranate seed pudding, being a beloved Ramadan favorite.

 Beyond Fasting: Charity in Ramadan